 - A Start of Care (SOC) or Resumption of Care (ROC) assessment that has a matching End of Care (EOC) assessment.
 EOC assessments are conducted at transfer to an inpatient facility (with or without discharge), death, or discharge from home health care.
 These two assessments (the SOC or ROC assessment and the EOC assessment) create a regular quality episode of care and both count as quality assessments.

-- An SOC/ROC assessment that could begin an episode of care, but occurs in the last 65 days of the performance period.
-This is labeled as a “Late SOC/ROC” quality assessment.
+- A SOC/ROC assessment could begin an episode of care but occurs in the last 65 days of the performance period.
+This is labeled as a "Late SOC/ROC" quality assessment.

 - An EOC assessment that could end an episode of care beginning in the previous reporting period, (that is, an EOC that occurs in the first 65 days of the performance period.)
 This is labeled as an “Early EOC” quality assessment.

-- An SOC/ROC assessment that is followed by one or more follow-up assessments, the last of which occurs in the last 65 days of the performance period.
-This is labeled as an “SOC/ROC Pseudo Episode” quality assessment.
+- A SOC/ROC assessment is followed by one or more follow-up assessments, the last of which occurs in the last 65 days of the performance period.
+This is labeled as a "SOC/ROC Pseudo Episode" quality assessment.

-- An SOC/ROC assessment that is part of a known one-visit episode.
-This is labeled as a “One-visit episode” quality assessment.
+- A SOC/ROC assessment is part of a known one-visit episode.
+This is labeled as a "One-visit episode" quality assessment.